hiltonchiang/scweather/README.md

 You can use pip to install all of those Python modules.
 ## Source Code

-The source code of nc2csv.py can be found in this repo, or you can download directly see [here](#Download)
+The source code of nc2csv.py can be found in this repo, or you can download directly; see [here](#Download)

 An old version source code is show here for reference only, may not be the latest one.